ilpropheta/ilpropheta.github.io/index.md

 Popular posts
 -------------

-In **2012**, I was the first Italian who published articles on [isocpp.org](http://isocpp.org/), the official C++ Standard Foundation website.
+In **2012**, I was the first Italian to publish an article on [isocpp.org](http://isocpp.org/), the official C++ Standard Foundation website.

-In **2014** I have joined the staff of isocpp.org editors and I have started helping to moderate the international C++ online community.
+Since **2014** I have joined the staff of isocpp.org editors and I have started helping to moderate the international C++ online community.

 My professional blogging activity started in **2011**.